Statistical Test of Distance--Duality Relation with Type Ia Supernovae and Baryon Acoustic Oscillations: Discussion

-The SNIa compression procedure \citepalias{2016MNRAS.463.1651M} produces accurate data covariance by properly treating the SNIa standardization uncertainties, in contrast to $\chi^2$ expressions found in similar studies \citep[e.g.][]{2015PhRvD..92l3539L} that would be inadequate for this task.
+The SNIa compression procedure \citepalias{2016MNRAS.463.1651M} produces accurate data covariance by properly treating the SNIa standardization uncertainties, in contrast to $\chi^2$ expressions found in similar studies \citep[e.g.,][]{2015PhRvD..92l3539L} that would be inadequate for this task.
 Meanwhile, the method obviates the need to use narrow bands for redshift-matching.
-Compared with earlier approaches \citep[e.g.][]{2009ApJ...696.1727M, 2012PhRvD..85l3510C, 2016JCAP...07..026R}, our compression is done in $\logg z$ space where the systematic evolution of $\muL$ varies less non-linearly, allowing us to use larger bandwidths.
-This reduces statistical uncertainties due to limited local sample size and is more robust against the systematics induced by a possibly non-representative local sample.
+Compared with earlier approaches \citep[e.g.,][]{2009ApJ...696.1727M, 2012PhRvD..85l3510C, 2016JCAP...07..026R}, our compression is done in $\logg z$ space where the systematic evolution of $\muL$ varies less nonlinearly, allowing us to use larger bandwidths.
+This reduces statistical uncertainties due to limited local sample size and is more robust against the systematics induced by a possibly nonrepresentative local sample.
 A similar method \citep{2013MNRAS.436.1017L} was used with earlier Union2 SNIa data \citep{2010ApJ...716..712A}, but it did not share the aforementioned benefits and was not generalized to non-diagonal data covariance.
+Recently, a smoothing interpolation method based on Gaussian processes was applied to the analysis of DD relation \citep{2017JCAP...07..010R}, which could be used to reconstruct $\eta(z)$ as a smooth function.
+However, unlike in ours, in the aforementioned study (unlike ours), contribution to the final statistical distributions from SNIa standardization uncertainty was not accounted for.

-Another advantage of our approach concerns the estimation of errors on $\eta$.
-MC sampling allows us to directly propagate the probabilistic uncertainties of the data and the CP onto the distribution of $\eta$ or its functions consistently, without the need of assuming Gaussian errors.
-In fact, not all our results can be robustly approximated as Gaussian (see Appendix~\ref{sec:a:ab}).
-Our method can also model faithfully the correlated uncertainties of $\eta$ estimations at different redshifts, which must be taken into account when investigating possible evolution of $\eta(z)$ or related quantities (see Section~\ref{sec:ddsystematics}).
+Another advantage of our approach concerns the estimation of uncertainties on $\eta$.
+MC sampling allows us to directly propagate the probabilistic uncertainties of the data and the CP onto the distribution of $\eta$ or its functions consistently, without the need of assuming Gaussian uncertainties.
+In fact, not all of our results can be robustly approximated as Gaussian (see Appendix~\ref{sec:a:ab}).
+Our method can faithfully model the correlated uncertainties of $\eta$ estimations at different redshifts, which must be taken into account when investigating possible evolution of $\eta(z)$ or related quantities (see Section~\ref{sec:ddsystematics}).
 To the authors' knowledge, this is the first time the issue of cross-redshift correlation is explicitly demonstrated in similar studies.